On the D(-1)/D7-brane systems: The instanton partition function

 while from the integration over $(B^I,M^I)$ and $(\overbar{B}_I,\overbar{M}_I)$ we get

+where the determinants are computed in the adjoint of U($k$).
 In this case it is essential to have the $\overline{\varepsilon}_I$ terms in the action since they provide a ``mass'' for the fermions $M^I$ and $\overbar{M}_I$.
 This is necessary to guarantee a non-vanishing result but, as before, the final answer (\ref{int4}) does not depend on these parameters.

 The last integrations to be performed are those on the doublets $(\lambda,D)$ and $(\xi,\eta)$.
 One can explicitly verify that these Gaussian integrations yield just a non-vanishing numerical constant.
 In fact, the entire dependence on $\chi$ and $\varepsilon$ cancels between the contribution of the fermions $\lambda$ and $\eta$ and the contribution of the bosons $D$ and $\xi$.
 Again it is important in the intermediate steps to keep the $\varepsilon$-dependence; in particular the term $\varepsilon\,\lambda\,\eta$ in the action acts as an effective ``mass'' for the components of $\lambda$ and $\eta$ along the Cartan directions and it is crucial to have such a mass in order to have a non-zero result.
 However, the final result does not depend on $\varepsilon$, which can therefore be safely set everywhere to zero at the end or kept at a non-zero value, if one wishes to do so.